Hossam-elganainy/Hossam-elganainy/README.md

 - 🔭 Currently working on AI-powered chatbots, booking systems, and virtual agents
 - 🎓 Degree in Artificial Intelligence — with a passion for NLP, Computer Vision, and Deep Learning
 - 🧠 Enjoy solving complex problems using scalable backend architectures
-- 🎨 Also into drawing, photography, and reading

 ---